kmfunk/kmfunk/README.md

-- 👋 Hi, I’m Kenneth Funk
+- 👋 Hi, I’m Kenneth Funk.
+I know things are a little barren right now, but after some time away from coding, I am doing some cleanup.
+Be patient, I will eventually have something to see.
 - 👀 I’m interested in Python and genealogy
 - 🌱 I’m currently learning Java GUI develpment.
 - 💞️ I’m looking to collaborate on ...